Lane Cove West: History

 The land in the area was originally used for agriculture and owned by John Blackman.
-From the mid-1950s Lane Cove West was home to the national head office, pressing plant, warehouse and recording studios of the Warner Bros.
-Records label Festival Mushroom Records.
+From the mid-1950s Lane Cove West was home to the national head office, pressing plant, warehouse and recording studios of the Warner Records label Festival Records.
 Lane Cove West Public School was also built at this time.

 Lane Cove West split off from Lane Cove to become a separate suburb on 6 September 2002.

 Population

-In the 2016 Census, there were 2,637 people in Lane Cove West.
-62.7% of people were born in Australia.
-The most common countries of birth were England 5.4% and China 3.8%.
-74.0% of people only spoke English at home.
-The most common responses for religion were Catholic 30.6%, No Religion 27.3% and Anglican 15.2%.
+In the 2021 Census, there were 3,146 people in Lane Cove West.
+58.3% of people were born in Australia.
+The most common countries of birth were England 4.6% and China 3.8%.
+67.6% of people only spoke English at home.
+The most common responses for religion were No Religion 37.0%, Catholic 26.7% and Anglican 10.1%.

 Commercial area

-Lane Cove West Business Park is an industrial area with factories and warehouses of such companies as Cochlear Hearing Implants, Macquarie Goodman, La Kantina (restaurant), Rockwell Automation, Harley Davidson (head office) and a Storage King complex (on the same site where previously a Nestle factory was located).
-Most of these are located on Mars Road and Sam Johnson Way (Orion Rd).
+Lane Cove West Business Park is an industrial area with factories and warehouses.
+Most of these are located on Mars Road and Sam Johnson Way.

 There are also a number of small businesses situated at Figtree Plaza on Cullen Street and Burns Bay Road.
 These include a hair salon, cafe, beautician, fish and chip shop, award winning fruit & vegetable market, and butcher shop.
 Close by is the Metropolitan Baptist Church.